siddhesh195/siddhesh195.github.io/aboutme.md

 ---

 My name is Siddhesh Deodhar.
-I have the following qualities:

 - I am background in Computer and Electrical Engineering
 - I like travelling